dcmi/dc-srap/profile/srap-profile.md

 An alpha-numeric string identifying the contract, project or funding grant under which the scholarly resource was created.

 Subproperty of: Identifier

+### Has Format

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/hasFormat

+Label: Has Format

+A related resource that is substantially the same as the pre-existing described resource, but in another format.

+Subproperty of: Relation

+NOTE: This property is an inverse property of Is Format Of.

+### Has Part

+Proposed DCMI Metadata Term:  	http://purl.org/dc/terms/hasPart

+Label: Has Part

+A related resource that is included either physically or logically in the described resource.

+Subproperty of: Relation.

+Recommended practice is to provide URI or other identifier of the related resource.

+NOTE: This property is an inverse property of Is Part Of.

+### Has Version

+Proposed DCMI Metadata Term:

+Label: Has Version

+A related resource that is a version, edition, or adaptation of the described resource.

+Recommended practice is to provide URI or other identifier of the related resource.

+NOTE: Changes in version imply substantive changes in content rather than differences in format.

+NOTE: This property is an inverse property of Is Version Of.

+### Identifier

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/identifier

+Label: Identifier

+An unambiguous reference to the resource within a given context.

+Recommended practice is to identify the resource by means of a string conforming to an identification system.
+Examples include International Standard Book Number (ISBN), Digital Object Identifier (DOI), and Uniform Resource Name (URN).
+Persistent identifiers should be provided as HTTP URIs.

+### Is Format Of

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/isFormatOf

+Label: Is Format Of

+A pre-existing related resource that is substantially the same as the described resource, but in another format.

+NOTE: This property is an inverse property of Has Format.

+### Is Part Of

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/isPartOf

+Label: Is Part Of

+A related resource in which the described resource is physically or logically included.

+Subproperty of: Relation

+NOTE: This property is an inverse property of Has Part.

+### Is Version Of

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/isVersionOf

+Label: Is Version Of

+A related resource of which the described resource is a version, edition, or adaptation.

+NOTE: Changes in version imply substantive changes in content rather than differences in format.
+NOTE: This property is an inverse property of Has Version.

+### Language

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/language

+Label: Language

+A language of the resource.

+Recommended practice is to use either a non-literal value representing a language from a controlled vocabulary such as ISO 639-2 or ISO 639-3, or a literal value consisting of an IETF Best Current Practice 47 [IETF-BCP47] language tag.

+### License

+Proposed DCMI Metadata Term: http://purl.org/dc/terms/license

+Label: License

+A legal document giving official permission to do something with the resource.

+Subproperty of: Rights

+Recommended practice is to identify the license document with a URI.
+If this is not possible or feasible, a literal value that identifies the license may be provided.

 ### Publication status